 Education & Training

 I am a clinical psychologist, licensed in New Jersey and New York.
-I received my BA in Psychology from UCLA in Los Angeles, CA, and my MS in Counseling and my Ph.D. in Counseling Psychology from Fordham University in New York, NY.
+I received my BA in Psychology from UCLA in Los Angeles, CA, and my Ph.D. in Counseling Psychology from Fordham University in New York, NY.

 While in graduate school, I was privileged to train in a number of excellent psychology programs, including at Montclair State University in Montclair, NJ, and at Bellevue Hospital in New York, NY.
 I completed a pre-doctoral internship in psychology at The University of Medicine and Dentistry of New Jersey (UMDNJ).